Escatawpa Property Records by Address - LoopNet.com

 Elections & Voter Records

-To register to vote in Escatawpa, Mississippi, residents can register online through the Mississippi Secretary of State's website, by mail, or in person at the Jackson County elections office.
-Mississippi requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
+Mississippi Death RowInformation from MS Dept. Mississippi requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Mississippi Secretary of State's voter lookup tool.
-For local municipal elections in Escatawpa, contact the Jackson County Clerk's office for schedules and ballot information.
+For local county and state elections (Escatawpa is an unincorporated community in Jackson County and does not hold municipal elections), contact the Jackson County Clerk's office for schedules and ballot information.

 Property records for Escatawpa, Mississippi are maintained by the Jackson Tax Assessor's Office and the Jackson County Chancery Clerk.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Jackson County, including parcels in Escatawpa.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Jackson County Chancery Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Mississippi counties provide online property record searches through their county websites.
-For in-person requests, visit the Jackson County offices at the county courthouse.
 The Jackson County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Escatawpa, Mississippi residents are available through both county and state offices.
 The Mississippi State Department of Health, Vital Records, located in Jackson, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Mississippi.
 Orders can be placed online, by mail, or in person.
 Locally, the Jackson County Clerk's office issues marriage licenses and maintains marriage records for Jackson County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.